-ACADEMIC HONESTY AND INTEGRITY
+ACADEMIC INTEGRITY

-Students are expected to adhere to the GPHI policy on Academic Honesty and Integrity in accordance with the University Academic Integrity Code (please see the entire document here).
+Students are expected to adhere to the HQS policy on Academic Honesty and Integrity (detailed policy below).

+If you believe that you will have any difficulty fulfilling any of these expectations, please discuss with your instructor at the beginning of the semester.
 It is the student's responsibility to both understand and comply with this Code of Conduct policy and all UAB policies.
-If you have questions/concerns about the academic integrity policy, please contact the Program Director.
-Violations to the Code of Conduct Policy will be addressed on a case by case basis.
+Violations to the Code of Conduct Policy will be addressed on a case-by-case basis.

-Course syllabi may have additional policies.
-Consequences may include, but are not limited to:
+Consequences may include but are not limited to:

-- 1. Counseling the student,
+- 1. Counseling the student

-- 2. Lowering the student's grade, including a grade of zero, and/or
+- 2. Lowering the student's grade, up and including a grade of zero, and/or

-- 3. Dismissal from the Program.
+- 3. And/or dismissal from the Program.

-The GPHI Programs follows the SHP Grievance Procedures for Violations of Academic Standards.
+The HQS programs follow the SHP Grievance Procedures for Violations of Academic Standards.